jjcss/Git_Github_Workshop_Fall_2022/README.md

 Learn Git through a [Youtube Video](https://www.youtube.com/watch?v=tRZGeaHPoaw) <br>

 ### Installing Git
-1. Install [Git](https://git-scm.com/downloads) if it's not already download on your operating system.
+1. Install [Git](https://git-scm.com/downloads) if it's not already download on your operating system. <br>
-  --For Mac users, it should already come pre-installed --For Window users, check out this [link](https://www.computerhope.com/issues/ch001927.htm) to learn how to install Git
+  --For Mac users, it should already come pre-installed <br>
+  --For Window users, check out this [link](https://www.computerhope.com/issues/ch001927.htm) to learn how to install Git
 2. Check that you've installed Git properly.
 Open up your terminal and run the command `git --version`.
 If your terminal outputs your git version, then you are good to go, if not `retry doing` the first step.
   <img width="394" alt="Screen Shot 2022-09-24 at 12 35 07 PM" src="https://user-images.githubusercontent.com/71786791/192108981-521a2fbe-b643-4276-af8a-eb1db9db75ac.png">